 On the occasion that a student requires an urgent advising decision and the academic advisor is not available and cannot be expected to be available within the time frame needed for those decisions, the approval authority will be as follows:

 - 1. Academic Advisor

-- 2. Program Director
+- 2. Director of Undergraduate Studies

-- 3. Director of Undergraduate Studies
+- 3. Program Director

 - 4. Department Chair

 Declaring the Major